guregu/null/README.md

 ## null-extended [![GoDoc](https://godoc.org/github.com/nullbio/null?status.svg)](https://godoc.org/github.com/nullbio/null) [![Coverage](http://gocover.io/_badge/github.com/nullbio/null)](http://gocover.io/github.com/nullbio/null)

+Install:

+`go get -u "gopkg.in/nullbio/null.v6"`

+---

 `import "gopkg.in/nullbio/null.v6"`

 null-extended is a library with reasonable options for dealing with nullable SQL and JSON values

-There are two packages: `null` and its subpackage `zero`.

 Types in `null` will only be considered null on null input, and will JSON encode to `null`.
-If you need zero and null be considered separate values, use these.

-Types in `zero` are treated like zero values in Go: blank string input will produce a null `zero.String`, and null Strings will JSON encode to `""`.
-Zero values of these types will be considered null to SQL.
-If you need zero and null treated the same, use these.

 All types implement `sql.Scanner` and `driver.Valuer`, so you can use this library in place of `sql.NullXXX`.
 All types also implement: `encoding.TextMarshaler`, `encoding.TextUnmarshaler`, `json.Marshaler`, `json.Unmarshaler` and `sql.Scanner`.